henrykim-projects/activedirectory_config/README.md

 <h2>Description</h2>
 This project involves creating an internal network with virtual machines.
 DHCP, NAT, and AD Domain services will be set up to provide users with IP addresses, allowing internet access through the Domain Controller rather than an external connection.
 A PowerShell script will be used to create a bulk of random user accounts.
 Successful connectivity will be confirmed by logging into a user account with provided login username and password.
-In the preliminary setup, we will use Oracle Virtual Box to create a VM and allot the necessary RAM and CPU cores to install Server 2019.
-This Domain Controller VM will be used to manually configure the internal network in the next step.
+In this step, we will be configuring the Domain Controller with the protocols necessary to manage the internal network.
 <br/>

 <h2>Environments and Technologies Used</h2>

 - <b>Active Directory</b>
-- <b>Oracle Virtual Box</b>
+- <b>Remote Desktop</b>
-- <b>Virtual Machine Configuration</b>
+- <b>Network Configuration</b>

 <h2>Environments Used </h2>